 It’s no question that research institutions shoulder an increasingly heavy federal compliance load.
-A new multi-institutional study published October 2015 by Vanderbilt University found that regulatory compliance represents three to 11 percent of higher education institutions’ total non-hospital operating expenses.
-The study, which involved 13 colleges and universities across the U.S., also found that research faculty and staff spend four to 15 percent of their time complying with federal regulations.
+A multi-institutional study published by Vanderbilt University found that regulatory compliance represents three to 11% of higher education institutions’ total non-hospital operating expenses.
+The study, which involved 13 colleges and universities across the U.S., also found that research faculty and staff spend four to 15% of their time complying with federal regulations.

 The White House Office of Management & Budget (OMB) has taken steps to reduce some of this burden.
 The Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards recently combined eight OMB circulars into a single uniform set of regulations.
 However, many research organizations are still struggling to understand all the new changes and more importantly, how to implement them.